 A Vivacious VP

-VP stands for value proposition.
+VP stands for value proposition and is part of your business model.
 A value proposition refers to the value a company promises to deliver for a customer.
 A good value proposition works as a statement of intent, introduces the brand to a customer, outlines what they stand for, how they operate, and why the customer should choose them.
 VP eliminates buyer guilt and replaces it with buyer reason.

 Your VP needs to address the following points